Apply Some Pressure

 "Apply Some Pressure" is a song by the English indie rock band Maxïmo Park.
-It was released as the second single from their first studio album, A Certain Trigger (2005), on 21 February 2005.
+It was released as the second single from their debut studio album, A Certain Trigger (2005), on 21 February 2005.
 The song was re-released in October 2005.
 The music was written by Duncan Lloyd and the lyrics by Paul Smith.

 The song originally reached number 20 on the UK Singles Chart in February 2005 and later number 17 after its re-release.
 It was listed as the 352nd best song of the 2000s by Pitchfork.
 The song has been used in several video games such as SSX on Tour, Burnout Revenge, SingStar Rocks! and the PlayStation Portable version of Asphalt: Urban GT 2.

+Music videos

+Two music videos were released for "Apply Some Pressure", one for its initial February 2005 release and one for its October 2005 reissue, the first directed by Canadian independent filmmaker Jaron Albertin, depicts the band performing the song behind a wall of people intercut with footage of various visual effects.
+The second, directed by the British directing duo Diamond Dogs, depicts the band performing at a Magic show-like event, intercut with footage of frontman Paul Smith performing in moving bureau drawers, Wardrobe closets, and a box that's about to be sewed in half by a magician, and later getting a Nosebleed, performing with his blindfolded bandmates.